tpage99/trpage-dev-portfolio/posts/how-to-make-my-shopify-site-faster.md

 desc: "Website speed is an important variable in your store's experience.
 Slow websites cause users to get frustrated and leave, not to mention the importance for Google's Core Web Vitals.
 Learn about strategies to make your store load more quickly."
 ---

-I am officially full-time freelancing!
+I officially started freelancing full-time in May!
 So to commemorate this occasion, I figured I would write about work that I have been doing a lot of lately - speed optimization on Shopify.
 Google announced not too long ago that they were updating their Core Web Vitals to be a heavier factor in search effective May 2021.
 Google later came out and said that they would be pushing this release back to mid-June 2021 for some sites with a full rollout expected August 2021 [[source](https://developers.google.com/search/blog/2021/04/more-details-page-experience?fbclid=IwAR2dyHAAgH9UcRmtlX8G1yCNzdCLiO-kQgiYDLabTdNDMaI2FjGEOedjoMI)].

 ## What Are Core Web Vitals Anyways?